-It was originally believed by early ecologists that succession was a predictable process in which a community will experience the same series of stages.
-They believed that after a certain amount of time, succession would reach a stable, unchanging final state known as a climax community.
+It was originally believed by early ecologists that succession was a predictable process in which a community would experience the same series of stages.
+They believed that after a certain amount of time, the succession would reach a stable, unchanging final state known as a climax community.
 This final state is characterised by an equilibrium of existing species in which no other species can be accommodated.

 The Importance of Ecological Processes

-Ecological processes, as abundant as they are ubiquitous, maintain many of the environmental conditions that support life on earth.
+Ecological processes, as abundant as they are ubiquitous, maintain many of the environmental conditions that support life on Earth.
 In this respect, the success and development of ecosystems are wholly reliant on these biological, physical, and chemical processes.
 Collectively, these processes perform a plethora of functions that benefit all of the planet’s living and nonliving inhabitants.

-However, these processes are impacted by both natural and artificial forces happening at varying times and at different locations.
-As custodians of our only home, the Earth, it is of utmost importance for us to realise the effect of human activity on ecological processes, especially how artificial forces can change, disrupt, and be detrimental to ecological balance.
+However, these processes are impacted by both natural and artificial forces happening at varying times and different locations.
+As custodians of our only home, the Earth, it is of utmost importance for us to realise the effect of human activity on the ecological processes, especially how artificial forces can change, disrupt, and be detrimental to the ecological balance.

 Land Use and Conversion

 Human manipulation of land can disrupt the natural balance of ecological processes.
 This can trigger a chain of events felt throughout the whole ecosystem.
 For example, converting woodlands into urban or agricultural areas influences the types of primary producers, water collection and distribution, and the cycling of nutrients.
 Additionally, many human activities can exacerbate sediment erosion, impacting the soil on which primary producers grow.